OTUSOFE365025/project-group-12-crn-43510/ATAM.md

 * R1 - Performance Bottlenecks in the NLU Pipeline

-A small increase in the processing time throughout the pipeline stages can result in the system not reaching the 2 second performance requirement

 * R2 - External LMS Failure Affecting User Experience

 * R3 - Zero Trust Authorization Increases System Complexity